-This month I’m going to explain this question, by explaining the concept of osmosis.
-Osmosis is a property of matter that deals with diffusion; a spreading out of particles from high concentration to low concentration (Basically, more stuff balances out with less stuff… like spraying a bunch of perfume in one place?
-Notice how it travels across the room?).
+This month, I’m going to explain this question by explaining the concept of osmosis.
+Osmosis is a property of matter that deals with diffusion; a spreading out of particles from high concentration to low concentration.
+Basically, more stuff balances out with less stuff.
+Like spraying a bunch of perfume in one place, notice how it travels across the room?

-However, instead of stuff in air, osmosis describes the motion of water going through something.
+However, instead of stuff in the air, osmosis describes the motion of water going through something.
 I’m going to give you the experiment, and then we’ll talk about how exactly this water motion occurs.

 A potato, salt, water (if you have distilled water, that kind is best), a couple of drinking glasses.